M66B/FairEmail/app/src/main/assets/SETUP-gl-rES.md

 To add an account, tap *Manual setup and more options*, tap *Accounts* and tap the 'plus' button at the bottom and select IMAP (or POP3).
 Seleccione un provedor da lista, escriba o nome de usuario, que moitas veces será o seu enderezo de correo, e logo escriba o seu contrasinal.
 Toque en *Comprobar* para que FairEmail conecte ao servidor de correo e colla a lista de cartafoles de sistema.
 Despois de revisar a selección de cartafoles de sistema, pode engadir a conta tocando *Gardar*.

-If your provider is not in the list of providers (there are thousands of providers), select *Custom*.
+If your provider is not in the list of providers, there are thousands of providers, select *Custom*.
 Escriba o nome do dominio, por exemplo *gmail.com* e toque en *Obter configuración*.
 If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right IMAP host name, port number and encryption protocol (SSL/TLS or STARTTLS).
 Para máis información, vexa [aquí](https://github.com/M66B/FairEmail/blob/master/FAQ.md#authorizing-accounts).

 ## Crear unha identidade - para enviar correo